An Open-Source RRAM Compiler: Conclusion

 \section{Conclusion}

-Taking everything into consideration, this paper presented the first open source RRAM compiler.
-The RRAM compiler serves as a great tool for both industry and academia as it boosts the RRAM design procedures and offers flexibility on the investigation of RRAM properties.
-A number of memristors can be integrated and tested by using the automatically generated designs.
-A number of improvements can be made, though the author suggests that the next step should be the upgrade of the compiler to generate arrays of RRAMs allowing great scalability.
+Taking everything into consideration, this paper presented the first open source RRAM compiler which automatically generates the RRAM array, the peripheral circuits and provides layout verification and timing characterisation.
+In this way, a number of memristors can be integrated and tested by using the automatically generated designs.
+Finally, the RRAM compiler serves as a great tool for both industry and academia in order to boost the RRAM design procedures and the investigation of the RRAM properties.